We want to inspire young children to believe in themselves, see the beauty in others, and take action to support themselves and their communities.

 • Artwork that is visually compelling and accessible for young audiences (3-8 years old)

-• An original concept that explores the theme of “Multiple Interpretations”
+• An original concept that explores the theme of “What do confidence and bravery look like to you?”

 • Representation of the diverse student population that cARTie serves